 If you know HTML and CSS, it can be tempting to choose to make your own signature.
 But beware, because email clients will rip your nice little signature to shreds if you aren’t careful.
 Leave behind everything you know about the modern web and be ready to jump back into coding the way they did in 1998.
 If this is your plan, it might be useful to read my article about coding your own HTML signature.

 What to include in an email signature:

 This one is a bit obvious, but its worth saying as the most important thing.
 It’s expected to see the sender’s name at the bottom of an email.
-If you can, include your last name too, as it is much more professional.
+Include your last name too, as it is much more professional.

 Don’t just assume someone will get the name of your company from the end of your email address or your website url.
 Include a logo or a company name somewhere in the signature.
-This allows people to trust you more.
+This allows people to understand you are a part of a larger organization and trust you more.

 Like the phone number, having your address in your signature shows that you have a physical presence, and conveys trust.
 It can also be helpful when someone is running late for that in person meeting and just needs your address quick to find you!

 Your website is the first place people will go if they want to learn more about you or your company.
 This is where their research begins, make it easy for them to start!
 Getting clicks from your email signature is an easy way to promote your website.